 504 and IDEA Training with OCR and Disability Rights Montana hosted by Montana Empowerment Center

-Posted about 1 month ago by Lisa Flanagan in Education
+Posted 8 months ago by Lisa Flanagan in Education

 The Montana Empowerment Center, Inc with Disability Rights Montana is excited to bring The Office for Civil Rights to Montana for a joint training on 504 and IDEA.